NicolasReibnitz/nps-i/README.md

 -   You can now use scripts that require user input.
 -   Adding `hiddenFromInteractive: true` hides a script from the menu
 -   Adding `pageSize: <number>` sets the number of options shown without scrolling
--   Grouped scripts are divided by a seperator
+-   Grouped scripts are divided by a separator
 -   Scripts without description don't show 'undefined' anymore
+-   In ESM workspaces you can rename package-scripts file to `package-scripts.cjs` (see below).

 ## Install